Magical Girl Ore: Anime

 A 12-episode anime television series adaptation by Pierrot+ aired from April 2 to June 18, 2018.
-Crunchyroll co-produced the series and is streamed the anime worldwide, except in Japan and Greater China.
+Crunchyroll co-produced and streamed the series worldwide, except in Japan and Greater China.
 The opening theme is "Noisy Love Power", performed by Ayaka Ōhashi and the ending theme is "Garasu no Ginga" (硝子の銀河, lit.
 "Glass Galaxy"), performed by Star Prince, a group composed of the voice actors Toshiyuki Toyonaga and Kōji Yusa.
-Discotek Media will release the series on home video.
+Discotek Media released the series on home video.